 Days 1-2: Art and Culture of Madrid

 After a restful night, our group will enjoy a guided tour of Madrid, Spain’s capital city and its largest metropolis.
 We will visit the Palacio Real (Royal Palace) of Bourbon King Philip V, with more than 2,500 rooms.
 Once the seat of the most powerful court in the world, it was here that Spain officially joined the European Union in 1986.

-In the later afternoon, if you crave a sweet, you can head to San Ginez, the temple of Madrilenian Churros, the favorite pastry of local residents, or you can get some of the richest hot chocolate you can imagine (that may require a spoon to “drink”).
+In the later afternoon, if you crave a sweet, you can head to San Ginez, the temple of Madrilenian churros and chocolate.
+This is the favorite afternoon snack of local residents, dipping fried pastry into some of the richest hot chocolate you can imagine (that may require a spoon to “drink”).
 Enjoy an evening at leisure.

 Day 3: Touring Toledo